By Molly Wetsch, JCamp Class of 2021

-Vera-Phillips spent a month with the State Department in St. Petersburg while completing her master’s degree, where she taught multimedia journalism classes to Russian students.
+Vera-Phillips was on assignment for the U.S. State Department in St. Petersburg, Russia, where she taught American multimedia journalism classes.
 While there, she said she learned just how differently journalists are perceived in the country.

 Her time in Russia wasn’t her only experience abroad; Vera-Phillips’ time studying journalism has also taken her to England and France.
 She recalled interviews she did with Parisians about the 2004 presidential election, classes at Paris’ Sciences Po and Londoners’ somewhat flippant attitudes towards American politics.